Chris99ChangHo/gna-web-dev-internship-2025/extracurricular/Study-WordPress/wordpress-hooks-concepts.md

-## ✅ WordPress Standard: Understanding and Utilizing Hooks (Enhanced Version - English)
+## ✅ WordPress Standard: Understanding and Utilizing Hooks

 This document focuses on the general concepts and utilization of Hooks across WordPress, with detailed explanations for each topic.